iterative/dvc.org/static/docs/commands-reference/fetch.md

   backward from the target stage(s) in the corresponding pipeline(s).
 This means DVC will not fetch files referenced in later stage(s) than `targets`.

-- `-R`, `--recursive` - this option tells DVC that `targets` are directories (not DVC-files), and to traverse them recursively.
-All DVC-files found will be read in order to determine the set of data files to fetch.
+- `-R`, `--recursive` - `targets` is expected to contain at least one directory path for this option to have effect.
+Determines the files to fetch by searching each target directory and its subdirectories for DVC-files to inspect.

 - `-j JOBS`, `--jobs JOBS` - number of threads to run simultaneously to handle the downloading of files from the remote.
 Using more jobs may improve the